project-chip/connectedhomeip/docs/guides/mbedos_platform_overview.md

 -   release
 -   debug

-Build profiles can be easly selected when building example application using either vscode task or its associated build script directly ([mbed_examples.sh](../../scripts/examples/mbed_example.sh)).
+Build profiles can be easy selected when building example application using either vscode task or its associated build script directly ([mbed_examples.sh](../../scripts/examples/mbed_example.sh)).